vmware-archive/clarity/_documentation/iconography.md

 #### Manipulate any SVG graphic element inside the icon

-After adding <code class="clr-code">clr-icon</code> in your HTML, try to see what happens to it using a web inspection tool.
+After adding <code class="clr-code">clr-icon</code> in your HTML, view it using a web inspection tool.
 You will find that SVG elements are injected inside the <code class="clr-code">clr-icon</code> tag that are responsible for drawing the icon.

 You can individually select any of these SVG graphic elements and stylize them through CSS.
 For easier access to the individual graphic parts of the icon, there are pre-defined selection classes, <code class="clr-code">.outer-shape</code> and <code class="clr-code">.inner-shape</code>.